Asthma Exacerbations Model¶

 The number of exacerbations predicted by the model is then:

-\(N\): the number of people in a given year, age, and sex
+\(N\): the number of people in a given time interval, age, and sex

 and number of hospitalizations is: